On top of your Nexus salary, receive up to $14,900 in financial support

 Frequently asked questions

-Nexus is delivered by La Trobe University as part of the High Achieving Teachers Program with the support of the Australian Government Department of Education, Skills and Employment.
+Nexus is delivered by La Trobe University as part of the High Achieving Teachers Program with the support of the Department of Education.
 La Trobe University also acknowledges the support of the Victorian Department of Education.

 We are looking for candidates who can demonstrate a commitment to social justice.
 We give strong preference to those with undergraduate degrees for methods or teaching areas such as mathematics, some areas of science, technology studies, English, teaching English to speakers of other languages and languages.